Chen-Z-H/DD2476_project/README.md

 ```
 ```

-If you already have indices called 'articles' and 'users', you may need to delete them before with the following commands:
+If you already have indices called 'articles' and 'users', you may need to delete them with the following commands before indexing new data:
 ```
 curl -XDELETE 'localhost:9200/articles'  // Delete the index of articles
 ```